SourcePointUSA/android-cmp-app/README.md

 ```

 Meaning of the callbacks :
-- `onUIFinished` the consent view should be removed;
+- `onUIFinished`: the consent view should be removed;
-- `onNativeMessageReady` the native message should be created;
+- `onNativeMessageReady`: the native message should be created;
-- `onConsentReady` the client receives the saved consent;
+- `onConsentReady`: the client receives the saved consent;
-- `onError` the client has access to the error details;
+- `onError`: the client has access to the error details;
-- `onUIReady` the consent view should be inflated;
+- `onUIReady`: the consent view should be inflated;
-- `onAction` the client receives the selected action type and has the chance to set the `pubData` fields;
+- `onAction`: the client receives the selected action type and has the chance to set the `pubData` fields;
-- `onSpFinished` there is nothing to process, all the work is done.
+- `onSpFinished`: there is nothing to process, all the work is done.

-Some of those callbacks work on the main thread, others on a worker thread:
+Some of the above callbacks work on the main thread while others are work on a worker thread.
+Please see the table below for the distinction:

 | Main thread            	| Worker thread  	|
 |------------------------	|----------------	|